beatmaps-io/beatsaver-main/README.md

 This project uses ktlint which provides fairly basic style rules.

-You can run the `ktlinkFormat` gradle task to automatically apply most of them or the `ktlinkCheck` task to get a list of linting errors.
+You can run the `ktlintFormat` gradle task to automatically apply most of them or the `ktlintCheck` task to get a list of linting errors.